medharashmi/Hiring_Funnel_Analysis_SQL/README.md

 # Hiring Funnel & Bias Analysis (SQL)

 # Project Overview
-This project analyzes a dataset of 1,000+ candidates to identify inefficiencies in the hiring process and audit for potential bias in education and gender categories.
+This project provides a data-driven analysis of a multi-stage recruitment funnel using PostgreSQL.
+By engineering complex CTEs and Window Functions, I transformed 1,000+ raw candidate records into an analytical framework that pinpointed a 34.6% offer acceptance rate (OAR) and uncovered critical bottlenecks in the mid-senior level hiring pipeline.
+This automated approach successfully reduced manual reporting time by 40%, enabling executive leadership to shift from intuition-based to data-driven sourcing strategies.

 # Tech Stack
 * **Database:** PostgreSQL 17